Cara915/addisoncountyfielddays/content/exhibits/Draft_Horse_Show.md

 VT.
 This award is given in recognition of Bernard, a life long Vermont Horseman, who had devoted many years to breeding and raising quality Belgian Draft Horses.
 He especially appreciated a high caliber filly.
+1. ### THE MATHEW DEERING MEMORIAL AWARD
+This award is given to the winner of the Two Horse Hitch Show Division Class.
+Matt was a draft horse enthusiast and teamster for Donnell Belgians since 2006.
+Matt was a friend to all and proudly showed at Addison County Fair and Field Days for 16 years.
 1. ### OUTSTANDING BELGIAN/PERCHERON/CLYDE/SHIRE & FARM YOUTH
 Awarded to the high point youth in each age group.